-He brought low the crafts of the crafty son of Dānu, when he had drunk of the pressed soma.
+He brought low the wiles of the wily son of Dānu, when he had drunk of the pressed soma.

 11. Drink and drink the soma, o warrior Indra!
 May the exhilarating soma-pressings exhilarate you.

 As they fill your cheeks, let them strengthen you.
 When properly pressed in its fullness, (the soma) has helped Indra.